 If the placement is as part of a teaching course (BA/ Bed. or PGCE) the CPD Lead, Frances Garland, will deal with further correspondents details.
 If the placement is just for work experiences purposes the school/ college is asked to provide the reference for the student and the student is requested to complete the volunteer's paperwork.
-Lowbrook Academy retains the authority to refuse or terminate a placement to ensure the smooth of the Academy.
+Lowbrook Academy retains the authority to refuse or terminate a placement to ensure the smooth running of the Academy.
+Safeguarding checks for placements is detailed in the schools Child Protection policy.